Experience Education

 Location: In-person at The Bush School Seattle Campus

 Description: Are you interested in Robotics Club — or already in it?
-We’re inviting all levels, from beginners to experienced engineers and coders, to join us for the first-ever summer design/build series.
+We’re inviting all levels, from beginners to experienced engineers and coders, to join us for the annual summer design/build series.

-This summer workshop is about your ideas and ambitions.
+These summer workshops are about your ideas and ambitions.
 The Vex Robotics platform has become ever more exciting as they’ve added all manner of sensors, including vision, inertial, and even GPS.
-The Bush Robotics team have a history of thinking differently about how to approach each game, and we’ve built an inviting creation lab for whatever you can scheme up.
+The Bush Robotics team has a history of thinking differently about how to approach each game, and we’ve built an inviting creation lab for whatever you can scheme up.

 Join us for one or more iterations in this series of design/build sessions.
 Even if you can’t make all of them, you can still have a big impact on the final robot and a hand in elevating Bush Robotics.